- Election of the ICC Registrar

 Read the full text of the Rome Statute incorporating the amendments agreed at the Review Conference in Kampala.

 Article 5 of the Rome Statute sets out that “the most serious crimes of concern to the international community” namely, the crime of genocide, crimes against humanity, war crimes and the crime of aggression are within the jurisdiction of the Court.
 The Court Statute provided that the Court could exercise jurisdiction over genocide, crimes against humanity and war crimes committed after the date on which the Statute enters into force.

 At the time of the adoption of the Rome Statute in 1998, it was not possible to provide for the Court to exercise jurisdiction over the crime of aggression as no agreement had been reached on a provision defining the crime and setting out the conditions under which the Court could exercise jurisdiction with respect to this crime.
-However, the Rome Statute was amended at the Review Conference of the Rome Statute of the International Criminal Court, convened in Kampala, Uganda from 31 May to 11 June 2011.
-At is 13th meeting, on 11 June 2010, the Conference adopted resolution RC/Res.6 by which it amended the Rome Statute so as to include a definition of the crime of aggression and the conditions under which the Court could exercise jurisdiction with respect to the crime.
-The actual exercise of jurisdiction is subject to a decision to be taken after 1 January 2017 by the same majority of States Parties as is required for the adoption of an amendment to the Statute, and one year, after the ratification or acceptance of the amendments by 30 States parties, whichever is the later.
+However, the Rome Statute was amended at the Review Conference of the Rome Statute of the International Criminal Court, convened in Kampala, Uganda from 31 May to 11 June 2010.
+At its 13th meeting, on 11 June 2010, the Conference adopted Resolution RC/Res.6, by which it amended the Rome Statute so as to include a definition of the crime of aggression and the conditions under which the Court could exercise jurisdiction with respect to the crime.
+The amendment enters into force for those States Parties to the Rome Statute that have ratified or accepted it.
+Ireland ratified the Kampala amendment on the crime of aggression on 27 September 2018.

 The definitions of genocide, crimes against humanity and war crimes contained in the Statute codify existing international law.